bkktimber/Simple-VM-on-Azure-with-Terraform/readme.md

  	* Default: Deny all connection from all port
  	* Rule 0: Allow ssh from anyone to port 22

- Lets test this
+ Lets start!

- 	1. clone this repo
+ 	1. Clone this repo

  	2. Install [terraform](https://www.terraform.io/downloads.html)